george-taschina/nest-nuxt-demo/docs/adr/0002-mikro-orm.md

-# Architecture Decision Record (ADR)

-## ADR 002: Choose Mikro-ORM for the Demo Project
+# ADR 002: Choose Mikro-ORM for the Demo Project

 ### Context